moliver28/research-handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/_index.md

 We operate a Capacity Planning rotation, which switches on a fortnightly basis amongst all on-call SRES, with the schedule managed in [PagerDuty](https://gitlab.pagerduty.com/schedules#PAP8TMH).
+While Capacity Planning should not require large effort most weeks, in the event of a Capacity Planning shift overlapping with an on-call shift, consider swapping your capacity planning shift with another engineer to ensure both tasks receive the necessary attention.
 The goal is to give ourselves the best chance of resolving impending saturation events *before* they become a customer-impacting incident
 It is based on statistical modelling and human interpretation,